Phant0mthegreat/Phant0mthegreat/README.md

 ## 🦹 My name is Phant0m, Phant0m The Great

-### I am an information security and computer forensics enthusiast.
+### I am an computer forensics and hacking enthusiast.